RunaAM/DistroChooser/Readme.md

 </p>

 # Introduction
-New commers often get desoriented over what GNU/Linux distribution they want to use.
-This program is just for that
+Newcomers often get desoriented over what GNU/Linux distribution they want to use.
+This program is just for that.

 # Instalation